iOTMecit/TRADE/README.md

 Extract the '/core/tests' folder from downloaded file `toga-main.zip`.

 [Kivy](https://github.com/kivy/kivy/tree/master).
-Extract the 'kivy/tests' folder from downloaded file `core.zip`.
+Extract the 'kivy/tests' folder from downloaded file `kivy-master.zip`.

 ## ⚠️ Caution!
 **Please use the versions of the open source projects used in this work at the time of writing.
 You can find out which versions were used in the study and the latest commits below.**